vega/vega-lite/site/docs/portingguide.md

   - `config.mark.tickSize,tickThickness` => `config.tick.bandSize/thickness`
   - `config.mark.*` (text properties) => `config.text.*`

-- Change the default `config.bar.continuousBandSize` to 5
+- `config.bar.continuousBandSize` now defaults to 5

-- `config.text.applyColorToBackground`, which adds background to text mark, is removed.
+- `config.text.applyColorToBackground`, which adds background to text mark, has been removed.

-- `config.text.format` is removed.
+- `config.text.format` has been removed.
 You can now format via the [`format`](format.html) property of the text channel or via the `numberFormat` and `timeFormat` config.

 ### Scale Config